alexeski/nginx-reverseproxy-eskihub-heroku/README.md

 # Nginx Reverse Proxy for Tableau Cloud on Heroku

 **Note**: This setup only works with Tableau Embedded Analytics and Connected Apps (JWT) authentication.
 It is not compatible with SAML, OIDC, or any other authentication methods, nor does it work for direct access to the Tableau Cloud portal interface.
+These limitations apply only to Tableau Cloud; Tableau Server supports all authentication methods and access types.

 # Streamlining Tableau Embeddings with a Reverse Proxy